 Senior Program Associate for Equity Programs and Communications

-Marci is primarily responsible for working with the PLACES Fellowship and alumni and the Older Industrial Cities and Smaller Legacy Cities working groups.
-Marci also manages the Network's social media platforms, email campaigns and equity newsletters.
-She works closely with Ben Starrett, President and CEO, assisting in operations and providing communications/marketing support for staff and programs.
-Prior to joining the Network, Marci worked as the marketing assistant for social science journals at SAGE Publications in Thousand Oaks, Calif. and was also the graduate assistant to the Arts and Culture/ Economic Development team of the City of West Hollywood.
+Marci is primarily responsible for working with the PLACES Fellowship, PLACES Alumni Network, the Older Industrial Cities working group, and the Smaller Legacy Cities working group.
+Marci also helps manage and curate content for the network's social media platforms, email and marketing campaigns, and equity newsletters.
+Prior to joining the Network, Marci worked as the marketing assistant for social science journals at SAGE Publications in Thousand Oaks, Calif. and was also the graduate assistant to the Arts and Culture/ Economic Development team at the City of West Hollywood.
 Marci is currently a Ph.D. candidate at Claremont Graduate University, working on completing an interdisciplinary doctorate in Religion, Ehtics, and Culture (focusing on gender and race relations) and English Literature (focusing on intersectional activisim in literature).
 She has a Masters in Religion, Ethics, and Culture from Claremont Graduate University and a Bachelors in Religious Studies and Art History from Florida State University.
-When not working at our office in Coral Gables, Marci enjoys traveling with her family and friends, working with rescue animals, reading on a comfy chair, thrifting, netflixing, and writing.
+When not working at our office in Coral Gables, Marci enjoys traveling with her family and friends, working with rescue animals, reading on a comfy chair with her dogs, thrifting, netflixing, and writing.

 Program Manager for Member Services